wso2/docs-is/en/docs/setup/changing-datasource-bpsds.md

         ```
     2. Executing database scripts.

         Navigate to <IS-HOME>/dbscripts.
-Execute the scripts in the following file, against the database created.
+Execute the scripts in the following file, against the created database.

           - `<IS-HOME>/dbscripts/bps/bpel/create/mssql.sql`